madanyc/workfront-learn.en/help/guide/workfront-for-proofing-users/overview-proofing-with-workfront/document-vs-proof.md

 ---
-title: Document vs. proof
+title: Documents and Proofs Explained
-description:  In this video, learn The difference between a document and a proof in Workfront.
+description:  Learn the difference between a document and a proof in [!DNL Adobe Workfront].
 feature: Workfront
 topics:
 activity: use